codergirl-al/libft/README.md

 * Your **libft.a** has to be created at the root of your repository.

 ## Part 1 - Libc functions
+Those functions are from the libc library.
+The goal is to have the same prototypes and implement the same behaviors as the originals.
+They must comply with the way they are defined in their **man**.
+The only difference will be their names.
+They will begin with the '**ft_**' prefix.
+For instance, strlen becomes ft_strlen.

 • isalpha
 • isdigit